Evilazaro/DevExp-MicrosoftDevBox/docs/README.md

 ![https://raw.githubusercontent.com/evilazaro/docsy-jekyll/master/assets/img/docsy-jekyll.png](https://raw.githubusercontent.com/evilazaro/docsy-jekyll/master/assets/img/docsy-jekyll.png)

-This is a [starter template](https://evilazaro.github.com/docsy-jekyll/) for a Docsy jekyll theme, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
+This is a [starter template](https://evilazaro.github.com/docsy-jekyll/) for a Developer Experience with Microsoft DevBox, based on the Beautiful [Docsy](https://github.com/google/docsy) that renders with Hugo.
 This version is intended for native deployment on GitHub pages.
 The original [Apache License](https://github.com/Evilazaro/DevExp-MicrosoftDevBox/blob/master/LICENSE) is included.